-Williams Bay Village Trustee James Killian will again co-lead a bird walk through Kishwauketoe Nature Conservancy in recognition of International Migratory Bird Day.
-This event is scheduled to occur on Saturday, May 12, 2018 from 7:00 am to 9:00 am.
-This event is publicized on the Village’s community calendar, posted on the Village website, and with the Lakeland Audubon Society and their members/friends.
+Williams Bay Village Trustee James Killian co-led a bird walk through Kishwauketoe Nature Conservancy in recognition of International Migratory Bird Day.
+This event was held on Saturday, May 12, 2018 from 7:00 am to 9:00 am.
+This event was widely publicized on the Village’s community calendar, posted on the Village website, and with the Lakeland Audubon Society and their members/friends.
 This same event is scheduled for Saturday, May 11, 2019.